cfengine/documentation/enterprise-cfengine-guide/install-get-started.markdown

 ### Configure collection for monitoring data

-[Monitoring][Monitoring] allows you to sample a metric and assess its value across your hosts over time.
+[Measurements][Measurements app] allows you to sample a metric and assess its value across your hosts over time.
 Collection of monitoring information is disabled by default.
 Metrics must match `monitoring_include` in the appropriate `report_data_select` body.